-Management Style: Manner in which the investment decisions are made to achieve the investment objective (see also Active and Passive Management).
+Management style: Manner in which investment decisions are made to achieve the investment objective (see also active management and passive management).

-Master Fund: Funds invested in respective feeder funds, are then invested into the master fund.
+Master fund: Funds invested in respective feeder funds that are then invested into the master fund.
 The master fund holds the portfolio investments and conducts all trading activity.

 Maturity: Period from the issue of a bond to its due date or to the premature repayment of the bond.
 Not to be confused with duration.

-Net Asset Value (NAV): Used to describe the value of a company's assets less the value of their liabilities.
+Net asset value (NAV): Used to describe the value of a company's assets less the value of their liabilities.